afqueiruga/afqueiruga.github.io/CV.md

 #  Research Interests

+- Learning an metaprograming methods for scientific and engineering computation.
 - Solution of nonlinear multiphysics, multiphase, multicomponent problems.
 - Automated solution of equations; design of programming languages and library packages for specification, differentiation, and parallelization of scientific codes.
-- Numerical methods for discontinuous problems, such as fracture, impact, and phase-transition.
 - Microscale and multiscale modeling for material behavior prediction.
 - Electrodynamics of material continua, electromagnetic structure interaction.
-- Simulation of nonconventional energy resources: geothermal, natural gas, nonconventional hydrocarbon.
+- Simulation of energy resources: geothermal, natural gas, nonconventional hydrocarbon.
-- Meshless, Discrete Element, and Particle-based methods.
 - Use of exotic computing architectures for numerical simulation, such as GPUs and FPGAs.